stijnvermeir/mtgcards/manual.md

 MTGCards is a native desktop application available for Mac OS X, Windows and Linux.

 ### Open file format
-The file format used to save your collection and decks is extremely easy and straight forward.
+The file format used to save decks is extremely easy and straight forward.
 It's just a text file in JSON format.
-This makes it unnecessary to add export functionality to MTGCards.
+Your collection is saved in an SQLite database file which can be opened by applications like [sqlitebrowser](http://sqlitebrowser.org/).

 Application Files and Folder
 ----------------------------